EnhancedNetwork/TOHE-Docs/FAQ.md

 2. Become a Contributor, Tester, or Sponsor (Insider+) for Canary <i>and</i> Dev Access.<br>
 Read near the bottom of the [Install/Get Started](/GetStarted.html) page.

+## Can you use the Submerged mod with TOHE?

+While this is technically possible, we don't recommend it as Submerged still requires all players to have it to play.
+If you do want to attempt this, we can say that the host would need Town of Host: Enhanced (TOHE) installed (as it's intended for only the host to install), as well as having Submerged installed.
+All of the people in your lobby could join normally but they would need the Submerged mod installed.
+(This applies to any custom Among Us map, Submerged is used in the example however, as it's one of the most popular)